hnarayanan/harishnarayanan.org/content/writing/tensorflow-artistic-style.md

 *Finally*, we have our first complete learning image classifier.
 Given some image as a raw array of numbers, we have a parameterised (score) function that takes us to category scores.
-We have a way of evaluating its performance (loss function).
+We have a way of evaluating its performance (the loss function).
 We also have an algorithm to learn and improve the classifier's parameters with example data (optimisation via stochastic gradient descent).

 We have quite a bit more theory to go before we understand all the